My Process

 Qualitative Data

-All feedback is valuable.
+All product feedback is valuable.
 Not only from users, stakeholders, and your immediate team, but also from social media, marketing, sales, customer support, and community support teams.

 Quantitative Data

 Having access to quantitative data is a great way of getting to know how the product is being used.
-For example, when considering a onboarding process redesign at CBS Sports Fantasy, having data sets on how users are using the product allowed our team to decide what features to include and exclude in the redesign.
+For example, when considering a onboarding process redesign at CBS Sports Fantasy, having data sets on how users are using the product allowed our team to decide what features to include and exclude in the redesign:

 Continunous Improvements